 -

-ACWR impact.
+Load limits.
 Moving a workout means adding load to a day that was planned differently.
-If the move would push your acute:chronic workload ratio above 1.3 — out of the green zone — the session gets dropped instead of rescheduled.
+If the moved session would jump too far beyond your longest recent run, or push the week’s total past your volume limit, it gets dropped instead of rescheduled.

 If both checks pass, the quality session appears on a new day and your plan explains what happened: “Tuesday’s tempo run moved to Thursday.
-Recovery window is clear and ACWR remains at 1.1.”
+Recovery window is clear and the week’s volume stays inside your limit.”

 If either check fails, the session is dropped for the week.
 No cramming.